-Next, it appears that in early imperial texts, direct references to Shun's account (i.e., the "Shun dian" of the ancient-text version) outnumber those to Yao's account (the "Yao dian" without the "Shun dian" part) by roughly two to one (Chan Hung Kan and Ho Che Wah 2003: 1-47).
-While this is not an entirely accurate measure of the relative importance accorded to Yao and Shun, it does suggest a general tendency of early imperial writers to pay considerably more attention to Shun's rule than to Yao's-not because they necessarily shared the imperial vision of rulership but because that vision had been propagated by the Qin and Han courts.
+Second, it appears that in early imperial texts, direct references to Shun's account (i.e., "Shun dian" of the ancient-text version) outnumber those to Yao's account ("Yao dian" without the "Shun dian" part) by roughly two to one.
+87 While this is not an entirely accurate measure of the relative importance accorded to Yao and Shun, it does suggest a general tendency of early imperial writers to pay considerably more attention to Shun's rule than to Yao's-not because they necessarily shared the imperial vision of rulership but because that vision had been propagated by the Qin and Han courts.

 It would go far beyond the scope of the present essay to examine in detail how each and every Qin and Han source refers to Yao and Shun.
-However, any such attempt to understand early imperial views toward the two primordial sages would have to begin with their remarkably different representations in the text that stands at the very center of their legends, the Shangshu.
-For now, I would hypothesize that it may have been precisely its status as a court-sponsored and court-controlled classic that separated the Shangshu from other representations of Yao and Shun (especially with regard to the all-important issue of abdication), and that much early imperial writing and debate outside the court might have responded, in one way or another, to the imperial vision advanced by "official learning" (guanxue 官學).
-The imperial vision of rulership as idealized in the "Yao dian" account of Shun may not have resonated well by the Qin court scholar Fu 伏 (only later known as Fu Sheng 伏勝, as shown in Cai 2011); see Kern 2000a: 184-194 (with further references).
+However, any such attempt to understand early imperial views concerning the two primordial sages would have to begin with their remarkably different representations in the text that stands at the very center of their legends, the Shangshu.
+For now, I would hypothesize that it may have been precisely its status as a courtsponsored and court-controlled classic that separated the Shangshu from other representations of Yao and Shun (especially with regard to the all-important issue of abdication), and that much early imperial writing and debate outside the court might have responded, in one way or another, to the imperial vision advanced by "official learning" (guanxue 官學).
+The imperial vision of rulership as idealized in the "Yao dian" account of Shun may not have resonated well with those intellectuals who wrote, taught, and debated at a critical distance to the court-and who were the true victims of imperial persecution not only in 213 BCE (by the Qin First Emperor) but then once again in 136 BCE (by the Han emperor Wu).88